Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Proof Sketch

 \subsection{Injectivity}

-The intuition of our construction is to introduce additional feature channels to encode the relative position and alignment across each channel, such that only if $\Mat{X} \sim \Mat{X'}$, the positional information after the sum-pooling can be reproduced.
 The high-level ideas of construction and proofs are illustrated in Fig. \ref{fig:proof_idea}, in which we first construct an \textit{anchor}, a mathematical device introduced in Sec. \ref{sec:anchor} to induce injectivity, and then mix each feature channel with the anchor through coupling schemes specified by LP (Sec. \ref{sec:inject_lp}) and LE (Sec. \ref{sec:inject_le}) layers, respectively.